OmarAhmadien/Machine-Learning-In-Python/README.md

 ## Project6: [Eye State Prediction](https://github.com/OmarAhmadien/Python_ML/tree/master/Eye%20State%20Prediction)

-> Overview: Aimed to detect the eye state of humans extracted from EEG dataset using Machine Learning techniques such as (SVM, NN, Random Forests).
+> Overview: Aimed to detect the eye state of humans extracted from EEG dataset using Machine Learning techniques such as (SVM, NN, Decision Trees, and Random Forests).
+Implemented Machine Learning algorithms for prediction using Sikit-Learn and Pandas in
+Python.